 As part of the UNSW 2025 Strategy, the university engaged historian Paul Irish, author of Hidden In Plain View: The Aboriginal People of Coastal Sydney (New South Publishing), to provide a historical and anthropological history of UNSW.

 A timeline of Aboriginal occupation of the area encompassing UNSW comprises the following sequential phases: Pre-contact; First contact; Conciliation; Frontier; Segregation; Assimilation; Self-determination; Post self-determination.

 The UNSW Kensington Campus is a veneer built on top of an ancient landscape of high sand dunes and swampy swales.
 You can feel this topography as you walk east across the campus from Anzac Parade, or drive up High or Barker Streets, climbing the western side of one of these tall dunes.
 They are tens of thousands of years old and many metres deep.
 When they were formed, the world was in the middle of the last Ice Age.
 There was no ice in Sydney, but temperatures were cooler and sea levels were much lower, leaving the coast many kilometres further east than today.
-Botany Bay did not yet exist.
+Botany Bay did not yet exist (see figure 1 below).